TransUnion LLC v. Ramirez: Supreme Court

 TransUnion petitioned to the Supreme Court on the question of the class standing.
 The Court granted certiorari for the case in December 2020, and oral arguments were held on March 20, 2021.

 The Supreme Court handed down its decision on June 25, 2021.
 In a 5–4 decision, the Court reversed the Ninth Circuit and remanded the case for further review.
 The majority opinion was written by Justice Brett Kavanaugh and joined by Chief Justice John Roberts and Justices Samuel Alito, Neil Gorsuch, and Amy Coney Barrett.
 The majority found that of the class members, only 1,853 - those whose credit reports had been shared with third-party businesses - had shown any, physical, monetary, or various intangible harms including reputational harm to have Article III standing under the Fair Credit Reporting Act.
 Kavanaugh wrote "Only those plaintiffs who have been concretely harmed by a defendant’s statutory violation may sue that private defendant over that violation in federal court."
 In addition, the court found that only Ramirez had a right to sue for damages with regard to two other claims, both stemming from allegations that TransUnion's mailings were improperly formatted, since none of the other plaintiffs had shown that they had even opened the mailings.

 Justice Clarence Thomas wrote a dissent which was joined by Justices Stephen Breyer, Sonia Sotomayor and Elena Kagan.
 Thomas wrote that the courts had long favored injuries for violations of "private rights" that would have allowed the class-action lawsuit to proceed, but stated "Despite Congress’s judgment that such misdeeds deserve redress, the majority decides that TransUnion’s actions are so insignificant that the Constitution prohibits consumers from vindicating their rights in federal court."
 Justice Kagan also wrote a dissent, joined by Breyer and Sotomayor.
-Kagan agreed on Thomas' conclusion and that the majority opinion "transforms standing law from a doctrine of judicial modesty into a tool of judicial aggrandizement".
+Kagan agreed on Thomas' conclusion and said the majority opinion "transforms standing law from a doctrine of judicial modesty into a tool of judicial aggrandizement".
 However, Kagan stated that the Supreme Court had previously concluded in Spokeo, Inc. v.
 Robins that one must show specific harm to have standing, though in practice, the situation would still resolve in the same manner as Thomas outlined.

 The Court’s ruling has drawn significant academic criticism for its narrow interpretation of standing in privacy cases.
 The Court's approach, according to privacy scholars, not only contradicts Congress’s intent in enacting statutory privacy protections but also reflects a historical misunderstanding of standing doctrine.
 Scholars also critique the ruling for exacerbating inconsistencies in standing doctrine by failing to provide courts with a coherent framework for recognizing privacy harm.
 Scholars have generally argued that the decision undermines privacy law enforcement by limiting private rights of action, which are crucial for holding corporations accountable for privacy violations, as it shields corporations from liability for privacy violations unless plaintiffs can demonstrate immediate and tangible harm, a standard that fails to account for the broader implications of data misuse.